OsirisTerje/blog.hermit.no/Git/Course/Exercises/Exercise-6.2.md

 Git support creating shortcuts for its commands, known as aliases.

-Aliases are best put into the Global section
+Aliases are best put into the Global section, or even System section if you have multiple users on the same machine.

 ## **DO 1**  Shortcuts